 What does this mean for my Sales reports?

 As the goods/service haven't been delivered to the customer, we don't recognise this transaction as a sale (yet).
-This means that any gift vouchers or customer credit issued will not be included in your sales reports/figures.
+This means that any gift vouchers, customer credit or new packages issued will not be included in your sales reports/figures.

-However, we have added a Gift Voucher section to the Sales report, which indicates the value of any gift vouchers issued and redeemed during that period.
+However, we have added a section to the Sales report, which indicates the value of redeemed, expired and purchased gift vouchers, customer credit and new packages during that period.

-When you redeem a gift voucher or customer credit against an invoice, two things happen:
+When you redeem a gift voucher, new package or customer credit against an invoice, two things happen:

 - Your liability balance is reduced.